ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Thus, alpha-function is the *core metabolic engine* of psychological transformation.
 ## 3.3 The ZPD in the Third Intelligence System
-Vygotsky’s Zone of Proximal Development (ZPD) is the workable subset of the pre-existing \|D–C\| relation—the optimal window of experienced tension between Difficulty (D) and Capacity (C) that becomes available when scaffolding is present.
+Vygotsky’s Zone of Proximal Development (ZPD) is the workable subset of the pre-existing \|D–C\| relation—the arena that becomes available when scaffolding is present, within which productive epistemic tension can be felt when the gap is in a growth-conducive range.
 In classical development, the More Knowledgeable Other (MKO) provides task-specific guidance the learner cannot yet generate independently, functioning as temporary scaffolding within the ZPD.
 However, the architecture of the **Third Intelligence** is fundamentally different:
 - Adult users already possess an alpha-function.